The Toom Interface Via Coupling: Introduction

 \section{Introduction}

-In this paper, we consider a peculiar interacting particle system originally introduced in \cite{DLSS} to describe the effective dynamics of the interface between two phases in Toom's Model (also known as the North-East, or North-East-Center, model) in the limit of weak noise.
-We recall here (see \cite{Toomy} for more details) that Toom's model is a discrete time probabilistic cellular automata on $\Z^2$ in which the spin configurations $\sigma_t \in \{-1,1\}^{\Z^2}$ are updated according to the rule
+In this paper, we consider an interesting interacting particle system originally introduced in \cite{DLSS} to describe the effective dynamics of the interface between two phases in Toom's\footnote{Pronounce Toom with a long o, not with the English pronunciation of oo} Model (also known as the North-East, or North-East-Center, model) in the limit of weak noise.
+We recall here (see \cite{Toomy} for more details) that Toom's model is a discrete time probabilistic cellular automaton on $\Z^2$ in which the spin configurations $\sigma_t \in \{-1,1\}^{\Z^2}$ are updated in parrallel according to the rule

 The parameters $p, q$ represent noise in the update scheme.
-What is important for us is that for $p$ and $q$ small enough, the system has two stationary states, one with mostly $+1$'s and the other with mostly $-1$'s.
+It is remarkable, and important for what follows, that, for $p$ and $q$ small enough, the system has two stationary states, one with mostly $+1$'s and the other with mostly $-1$'s.

 One may impose an interface between these two phases by setting the model up in the third quadrant of $\Z^2$ and fixing boundary conditions for $\sigma_{t}(j, 0)=+1$ and $\sigma_{t}(0, j)=-1$ for all $j<0$ and for all $t$.